haozhe-an/haozhe-an.github.io/README.md

 Full CV is available upon request.

 ## Research Interests
-I am interested in improving demographic fairness in AI, especially in NLP models.
-I am also interested in natural language understanding (NLU) and commonsense reasoning.
+My research aims to understand and mitigate the problems of bias and fairness in NLP models.
+My current research projects typically involve the empirical evaluations of large language models and algorithm designs to enhance fairness in natural language understanding and generation.

 ## Selected Publications
 "Nichelle and Nancy: The Influence of Demographic Attributes and Tokenization Length on First Name Biases." \\